-Newpark's NORM processing facility is also located in Port Arthur, Texas on 3 acres of leased land adjacent to the NOW facility.
+Newpark's NORM processing facility is also located in Port Arthur, Texas on three acres of leased land adjacent to the NOW facility.
 Annual property rentals are currently \$37,000.
 The lease expires in July 1997 and has two five-year renewal options available.
 Newpark constructed the processing facility during 1994.

-Newpark owns two injection disposal sites in Jefferson County, Texas, one on 50 acres of land and the other on 400 acres.
+Newpark owns two injection disposal sites in Jefferson County, Texas, one on 47 acres of land and the other on 394 acres, of which 284 acres are owned by Newpark and 110 acres are currently leased by Newpark.
+Newpark is in the processing of exercising its option to purchase the 110 acres it is currently leasing at this site.
 Seven wells are currently operational at these sites.

-Newpark maintains a fleet of 42 barges of which 21 are owned by Newpark, fifteen are on daily rental agreements, six are under 10-year lease terms and four are under 7-year lease terms.
-The barges are used to transport waste to processing stations and are certified for this purpose by the U. S. Coast Guard.
+Newpark maintains a fleet of 46 barges of which 21 are owned by Newpark, 15 are on daily rental agreements, six are under 10-year lease terms and four are under seven-year lease terms.
+Forty-two of the barges are used to transport waste to processing stations and are certified for this purpose by the U. S. Coast Guard.
 Annual rentals under the barge leases totaled approximately \$1,500,000 during 1995.